 Nexus 8 Hub Gear Bikes

-The Shimano Nexus 8 speed hub gears contribute to its compact design – no protruding derailleurs or cassette.
+The Shimano Nexus 8 speed hub gears contribute to this easy riding and comfortable bike.
 Shop now >

 What about Nexus 7?